allegroai/clearml-docs/docs/clearml_agent.md

    ```

     The setup wizard prompts for ClearML credentials (see [here](webapp/webapp_profile.md#clearml-credentials) about obtaining credentials).

-        CLEARML-AGENT setup process
+    ```

-        Please create new clearml credentials through the profile page in your clearml web app (e.g., https://demoapp.demo.clear.ml/profile)
+    Please create new clearml credentials through the settings page in your `clearml-server` web app, or create a free account at https://app.clear.ml/settings/webapp-configuration

-        In the profile page, press "Create new credentials", then press "Copy to clipboard".
+    In the settings > workspace  page, press "Create new credentials", then press "Copy to clipboard".

     Paste copied configuration here:
+    ```

     If the setup wizard's response indicates that a configuration file already exists, follow the instructions [here](#adding-clearml-agent-to-a-configuration-file).
    The wizard does not edit or overwrite existing configuration files.